An Economic-Based Analysis of RANKING for Online Bipartite Matching: An Economics-Based Analysis of RANKING

-We now proceed to proving Claim \ref{cl:sufficient} --- thus proving the competitive ratio of RANKING. \begin{proof}[Proof of Claim \ref{cl:sufficient}] Fix some arbitrary order of buyer arrival $\sigma$, buyer $\ell_i$ item $r_j$ such that $(\ell_i,r_j)\in E$, and let prices {\price} be random prices as above.
-Consider the market without item $r_j$ and let $p=e^{y-1}$ be the price of the item chosen by buyer $\ell_i$ under the same arrival order $\sigma$ (if $\ell_i$ buys nothing, set $p=1$).
-Then, under order $\sigma$, in the market with item $r_j$, we have the two following properties: \begin{enumerate} \item Item $r_j$ is always sold when $p_j < p$.
-This follows since either (a) some previous buyer bought item $r_j$, or (b) buyer $\ell_i$ prefers item $r_j$ over the item chosen by $\ell_i$ when $r_j$ was unavailable. \item The utility of buyer $\ell_i$, $\mathrm{util}_i\geq 1-p$.
-Observe that after reintroducing item $r_j$ to the market, every buyer has the same set of items available to him plus --- possibly --- one additional item.
-This is obviously true for the first incoming buyer, and remains true subsequently since the introduction of an additional item does never induces a buyer to take an item previously waived. \end{enumerate}
+We conclude the proof of Theorem \ref{thm:welfare} by proving Lemma \ref{cl:sufficient}. \begin{proof}[Proof of Lemma \ref{cl:sufficient}] Fix some arbitrary order of buyer arrival $\sigma$, buyer $\ell_i$ and item $r_j$ such that $(\ell_i,r_j)\in E$.
+Sample item prices from $\widehat{D}$.
+Let $M_{-j}$ denote the matching produced in a market without item $r_j$ (under the same arrival order $\sigma$).
+Let $p=e^{y-1}$ be the price of the item matched to buyer $\ell_i$ in $M_{-j}$; if $\ell_i$ is left unmatched, set $p=1$ (in this case $p=e^{y-1}$ for $y=1$).
+We make the following two simple observations, essentially trivial when thinking in terms of buyers and sellers: \begin{itemize} \item {\bf Observation (1):} If $p_j < p$, then item $r_j$ is sold.
+This follows since buyer $\ell_i$ derives higher utility from item $r_j$ than from its match in $M_{-j}$, so either item $r_j$ is purchased by an earlier buyer, or buyer $\ell_i$ buys it upon arrival (note that in the case where $p=1$ and $r_j$ is unsold upon $\ell_i$'s arrival, buyer $\ell_i$ gains by purchasing item $r_j$ for a price $p_j < 1$). \item {\bf Observation (2):} It holds that $\mathrm{util}_i \geq 1-p$.
+This observation follows since $1-p$ is the utility of buyer $\ell_i$ in $M_{-j}$, and the introduction of an additional item into the market (item $r_j$ in our case) can never decrease the utility of any buyer.
+This last claim holds since, by induction, every buyer faces the same set of items available to her plus, possibly, one additional item.
+This is obviously true for the first incoming buyer, and remains true subsequently since the introduction of an additional item never induces a buyer to purchase an item previously waived.